Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 My pipeline will fail when pass through the shadow of bridge in `challenge_video.mp4` and not usable in `harder_challenge_video.mp4` where there are many shadow and small curves.

+To make the pipeline more robust, I want to apply some normalization step to make the thresholding more robust.